joeberkovitz/qgis-nautical/index.md

 down the spacebar at the same time, which is useful when you're using a tool other than the Pan tool.

-On a mouse that has a scroll wheel, the wheel lets you zoom in and out.
-On trackpads, drag two fingers vertically up or down over the map to zoom in and out.
+To zoom the map in and out, use exactly the same technique you would use to scroll any window up (zooming out) or down (zooming out).
+This technique varies from computer to computer.
+On most trackpads, dragging two fingers up or down works for this.
+On a mouse that has a mechanical scroll wheel, the wheel does the trick.
 Hold down Command (Mac) or Alt (Windows) to zoom more slowly.

 You can also type a scale directly into the **Scale** control at the bottom of the window.